 Paleogenomic analysis of small mammals in the reconstruction of species responses to climate change

-Can we use genomic sequences from fossil remains to reconstruct the relationship between species and climate change during the late glaciation and early Holocene?
+Can we use genomic sequences from fossil remains to reconstruct the relationship between species and climate change during the Late Glaciation and early Holocene?
 What did these relationships look like?
 These are the research questions we are trying to answer in this project.
 The research material consists of paleogenetic remains of several species of voles (Microtus sp.).

 Bank Vole photographed by Tommes Frites